Frequently Asked Questions

 • Belief in God’s divine will and His knowledge of everything that happens in the world.

 Like other religious traditions, Islam has rituals that provide opportunities for spiritual rejuvenation and connection with God.
+The five central practices include:

 • The five daily prayers.